cdd/bioassay-express/README.md

 See the [Production Server](https://www.bioassayexpress.com) for an example of it running in real life.

+The project has been open source (Apache) since 11 September 2023.

 ## Requisites

 The primary codebase is written in **Java 8**.
 Web content uses **HTML5**, and works with evergreen browsers (ca. 2016).
 Development is done with **Eclipse EE** and **Visual Studio Code**.
 Production builds use **Ant**.
 The server runs with **Apache Tomcat 8**, and uses **MongoDB** for its content.
 Supporting _JavaScript_ libraries are written in **TypeScript** and cross-compiled.
 All of these tools should be installed in their usual way.
 The full software stack has been tested on Linux and macOS, and should not be sensitive to minor versions.